lokeshgaddam20/Sentinel-Gemini/GCP-SETUP.md

 # List available models
 gcloud ai models list --region=us-central1

-# You should see output including gemini-pro
+# You should see output including gemini-2.5-flash
 ```

 If this works, you're ready to go! 🎉